marcgg/marcgg.github.com/_posts/2015-05-22-ab-testing-in-real-life.md

 At [Drivy][1] we use A/B testing to validate some ideas.
 It gives us insights on what works well and what doesn't.
 Obviously that's not the only input we use for decision making, but it is one of them.

 Instead of relying on an existing tool to do this, we decided to build our own on top of Google's Universal Analytics.
 We don't use an existing tool because, at the time, nothing great existed to do this, and the code needed to get it to run is very light.
+Also, all our tracking was already done with Universal Analytics, so we could leverage the time we spent defining our metrics as well as centralise everything KPI-related in one powerful tool.

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/universal.png" style="width: 300px;"/></div>